elgatosf/streamdeck/README.md

 ---

+## 👋 You're Early!

 Welcome to the Node.js SDK for creating Stream Deck plugins.
-Designed to make building with Stream Deck easy, the SDK provides everything you need to connect and communicate with Stream Deck, and lets you focus on the fun stuff.
+Designed to make building with Stream Deck easy, the SDK provides everything you need to connect, communicate and build with Stream Deck, and lets you focus on the fun stuff.

-## 👋 You're Early!

 Our Node.js SDK is currently in public early-access, and available to everyone running Stream Deck 6.4 or newer.
-If you're interested in building plugins with Node.js and would like to know more, please join our [Marketplace Makers Discord](https://discord.gg/GehBUcu627).
+If you're interested in building plugins and would like to know more, please join our [Marketplace Makers Discord](https://discord.gg/GehBUcu627).

 ## 📥 Prerequisites

 Stream Deck's Node.js SDK requires Node.js v20.1.
-We recommend installing Node.js with a version manager such as [nvm](https://github.com/creationix/nvm) (macOS) or [nvm-windows](nvm-windows) (Windows).
+When installing Node.js, it is recommended to use a version manager such as [nvm](https://github.com/creationix/nvm) (macOS) or [nvm-windows](nvm-windows) (Windows).
 Once installed, v20.1 can be installed via:

 ```bash
 nvm install 20.1.0